 An aromatic and exotic potato side…

 Best of all, Bombay potatoes are easy to dress up in the kitchen.
-For instance, add sautéed onions and tomatoes for added “from the garden” oomph.
+For instance, add sautéed onions and tomatoes for an added “from the garden” oomph.
 Or mix them in with scrambled eggs for an Indian-inspired hearty breakfast.
+They can also be paired with a simply spiced plain Greek yogurt.
+Try it with salt, pepper, cumin, or coriander to start.
 Those leftovers can truly make your next day breakfast something surprisingly special.

 - Preheat oven to 400 degrees Fahrenheit and line a baking sheet with aluminum foil.

 - Heat a pot of water to boil, then add the potatoes.
 Boil the potatoes until soft (approximately 12 to 15 minutes).
 Drain the potatoes and allow them to cool to room temperature.

 - Transfer the potatoes to a large bowl, then add the olive oil and all spices.
 Stir to fully coat the potatoes.